-The adult black bears have a height of approximately 3-4 feet when they stand on four feet, but they may look up to 7 feet tall when they stand upright.
+Adult black bears have a height of approximately 1.2-1.5 meters (3-4 feet) when they stand on all fours, but they may look up to 2.13 meters (7 feet tall) when they stand upright.

 How Big was the Largest Black Bear?

-The largest American black bear was a male residing in New Brunswick, shot dead in November 1972.
-This massive bear weighed around 409 kilograms and measured 7.9 feet long.
+The largest American black bear was a male in New Brunswick, shot dead in November 1972.
+This massive bear weighed around 409 kilograms (901 lbs) and measured 2.4 meters (7.9 feet) long.

 How Big is a Black Bear Cub?